 Should You Buy Stem Cell Stocks?

-In theory, stem cell therapy could potentially treat a wide range of health conditions, from disc degeneration to chronic back pain, cancer, and metabolic disorders.
+In theory, stem cell therapy could potentially treat various health conditions, from disc degeneration to chronic back pain, cancer, and metabolic disorders.

 Some estimate that the market value for this healthcare product could reach as high as $26 billion in 2026, with a CAGR of over 10% from 2021 to the end of the forecast period.